cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 updating the library every time in the writing progress just postpone it till the end.
 Missing citations are viewed as [?].

-Two programs stand out when manageing bibliographies: emacs and jabref:
+Two programs stand out when managing bibliographies: emacs and jabref:

 *  http://www.jabref.org/